marcossnikel/ORM_NodeJS/README.md

 > This project was made with the pourpose to practice API creation with REST pattern
 > And also to me understand about Seeders and Migrations

-The project consists in one System of an School of English , with the possiblities to CREATE, READ , UPDATE AND DELETE data
+The project consists in one System of an English School , with the possiblities to CREATE, READ , UPDATE AND DELETE data

 Databased Use : mySQL